British logistics in the Western Allied invasion of Germany: Execution

 It was recognised in the planning of Operation Plunder that the maintenance of the floating bridges over the Rhine would require more engineers than could be spared from the campaign ahead.
 It was therefore decided that the floating bridges should be replaced by semi-permanent ones as soon as operational circumstances permitted.
 It was estimated that six one-way class 40 and two one-way class 70 pile bridges would be needed.
 Their construction would require 3,000 wooden piles 12 in in diameter and 60 to 75 ft in length.
-To provide them, beech trees were felled in the Forêt de Soignes near Brussels.
+To provide them, beech trees were felled in the Sonian Forest near Brussels.
 Some 10,000 LT of wooden piles, baulks and chesses was assembled for the project.
 These included 14 in baulks and chesses that had originally been set aside for the construction of emergency bridges over the Thames.
 Twenty-five special vehicles were built in Army workshops to carry them.
 Due to changing operational requirements, it was ultimately decided to build only three semi-permanent class 40 bridges, at Xanten, Rees and Arnhem, and two class 70 bridges, at Rees and Arnhem.

-A semi-permanent class 40 bridge and a semi-permanent class 70 bridge were also built over the Ijssel at Zutphen.
+A semi-permanent class 40 bridge and a semi-permanent class 70 bridge were also built over the IJssel at Zutphen.
 The class 40 timber pile bridge at Zanten, known as "Dempsey" was built by the 18th GHQ Troops Engineers and was opened on 26 May.
-At Rees steel-piled class 40 and class 70 jetty bridges 1,600 ft long and known as "Tyne" and "Tees" were built by the 50th GHQ Troops Engineers, and were opened on 23 May.
+At Rees, steel-piled class 40 and class 70 jetty bridges 1,600 ft long and known as "Tyne" and "Tees" were built by the 50th GHQ Troops Engineers, and were opened on 23 May.
 The 2,250 ft class 40 and 70 steel-piled jetty bridges were built at Arnhem by the First Canadian Army engineers, and opened on 31 May, and the 1450 ft class 40 and class 70 timber pile bridges at Zutphen were completed on 26 May.

 Beyond the Rhine

 During the first three weeks of April 1945, the Second Army advanced about 200 mi across northern Germany to reach the Elbe on 19 April.
 During this advance it suffered 7,665 casualties and captured 78,108 prisoners.
 Until the railway bridges could be brought into operation, maintenance depended entirely on road transport.
 The 21st Army Group allocated an additional 2,160 LT of road transport capacity to the Second Army between 27 March and 3 April.
 Another 630 LT was reallocated from the First Canadian Army, and 7 1/2 platoons were made available, taking the transport from an anti-aircraft brigade.
-Another 2,000 LT was obtained from within the Second Army by grounding artillery and armoured units that were not immediately required for the advance.
+Another 2,000 LT was obtained from within the Second Army by taking transport from artillery and armoured units that were not immediately required for the advance.